 WhatisthehistorybehindthetragedyofChornobyl?

-Russia continues the Soviet tradition of not respecting any people and nature to achieve totalitarian goals.
-Last year, Russia temporarily seized the Chornobyl NPP, while the Zaporizhzhia NPP, the largest in Europe, is still occupied, threatening the whole world.
+In line with the Soviet tradition, Russia does not shy away from harming nature and people to achieve totalitarian goals.
+In 2022, Russia temporarily occupied the Chornobyl NPP, and the Zaporizhzhia NPP, the largest in Europe, is still occupied and in danger.
 For the first time in history, nuclear facilities are used in military actions.

 The experiment started on April 26 at 01:23, and the situation got out of control.
 Several minutes later, two explosions rang out.
 The reactor completely collapsed, and an intense fire broke out.